Employment Lawyer in Burbank, California

 Contact the Leichter Law Firm, APC Employment Law Attorney in Burbank, California

-Aryeh Leichter, the Leichter Law Firm, APC founder, and Burbank employment law attorneys can help you pursue your employer for their unlawful behavior, starting with a free consultation by calling 818-915-6624 or contacting the firm online today.
+Aryeh Leichter, the Leichter Law Firm, APC founder, and Burbank employment law attorney can help you pursue your employer for their unlawful behavior, starting with a free consultation by calling 818-915-6624 or contacting the firm online today.